 3. What are two types of threading cutting tools?

 Taps and dies are the cutting tools intended to create screw threads.
-The first ones are intended to form the female portion of the mating pair, while the second ones cut the male portion.
+The first ones are designed to form the female portion of the mating pair, while the second ones cut the male portion.
+In the above text, you can find additional information in the “Classification of Lathe Cutting Tools” section.

 4. How to remove rust from cutting tools

-It is not recommended to remove corrosion that mechanical methods cannot treat with chemical acids as it may damage processing accuracy.
+Removing corrosion that mechanical methods cannot treat with chemical acids is not recommended as it may damage processing accuracy.
 The acceptable ways to remove rust are immersion cleaning and wiping cleaning.

 - Wiping and cleaning.
 Wipe repeatedly with a rag and a cleaning solution.
-After wiping, dry it with hot air or naturally dehydrate, and apply anti-rust oil.
+After wiping, dry it with hot air or naturally dehydrate it, and apply anti-rust oil.

 5. What type of steel are lathe cutting tools?